klieret/collaborative-programming-github/slides.md

 # Advanced editing

-Starting `VScode` in the browser
+Starting `VSCode` in the browser

+**<mdi-checkbox-marked-circle-outline class="text-green-400"/> Tasks**

+1. Navigate to the playground repository
+2. Do one of these:
+   * Press `.` (opens in same tab),
+   * Press `>` (opens in new tab)
-1. Navigate to the playground repository and press  `.`, or change the URL from `github.com` to `github.dev`.
+   * change the URL from `github.com` to `github.dev`.
-2. Make some additional changes
+3. Make some additional changes
-3. Commit by clicking on the git tab in the left menu, adding a message and pressing 'commit & push'
+4. Commit by clicking on the git tab in the left menu, adding a message and pressing 'commit & push'

-4. Change back to the previous few by changing from `github.dev` back tos `github.com`
+Change back to the previous view by changing from `github.dev` back to `github.com`.

 &nbsp;